acls/goproxy/README.md

-slt is a dead-simple TLS reverse-proxy with SNI multiplexing (TLS virtual hosts).
+goproxy is a simple reverse-proxy with SNI multiplexing (TLS virtual hosts).

 That means you can send TLS/SSL connections for multiple different applications to the same port and forward them all to the appropriate backend hosts depending on the intended destination.